mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 LiveData
 --------

-- A new live listener for event data at ISIS, `ISISKafkaEventListener`, has been added.
-This is currently being tested on a limited number of beamlines.
+- A new live listener for event data, `KafkaEventListener`, has been added.
+This is in development for the ESS and ISIS.
+It is only available on IBEX instruments at ISIS.

 Python
 ------